5alidz/bulletz.io/README.md

 # License

-I open source [bulletz.io](https://bulletz.io) so that passionate users can shape the direction of [bulletz.io](https://bulletz.io).
+I made [bulletz.io](https://bulletz.io) source available so that passionate users can shape the direction of [bulletz.io](https://bulletz.io).
 Luke Wood is still the sole owner of [bulletz.io](https://bulletz.io).

 More formal license: